 Historic meets modern in Granada’s city center.
-People zoom around on mopeds, and you can stop at any street café for a quick bite of churros y chocolate, or Spanish sangria and tapas.
-The city has expanded and has shopping, dining, and entertainment options comparative to that of larger cities in Spain.
+People zoom around on mopeds, and you can stop at any street café for a quick bite of churros and chocolate or Spanish sangria and tapas.
+The city has expanded and so has shopping, dining, and entertainment options comparative to that of larger cities in Spain.
 However, what makes Granada so unique is that it has not been swept up in the bustle of some of its larger neighbors.
-It is easy to get transported back to ancient Moorish Spain when you’re browsing colorful Albyzín marketplaces, and can mute the honking horns and squealing brakes of the city traffic.
+It is easy to get transported back to ancient Moorish Spain when you’re browsing colorful Albyzín marketplaces and can mute the honking horns and squealing brakes of the city traffic.

 The Albayzín neighborhood boasts arguably the best view of La Alhambra from its Plaza of Saint Nicholas.
 This is one of the few remaining ancient Moorish communities; it was built to house the original artists and architects of La Alhambra.
 Nearby is the Sacromonte neighborhood, made entirely of inhabited caves.
 Sacromonte is known for its live Flamenco shows, which gives visitors a taste into the local Gitano culture.
 People come from around the world to explore the variety of outdoor activities in and around Granada too.

-The sheer beauty of La Alhambra cannot be shown with pictures and words.
+The sheer beauty of La Alhambra, an ancient palace with manicured rose gardens, cannot be shown with pictures and words.
 The vibrancy of the Albayzín cannot be felt through description.
-The flavor of the Andalusian air and passion cannot be given justice through words.
-It must be experienced.
-That is where the magic of Granada is found.
+Whether you’re winding through the narrow ascending streets of the Albayzín, marveling the Granada Cathedral, living it up with the locals with their exciting nightlife, the flavor of the Andalusian air and passion cannot be given justice through words — it must be experienced when you study in Granada.